 Let's discuss the rest of the cons of dropshipping (which are often possible to overcome) and how to deal with each one:

 2. Almost no control

-The only thing you control is the price of the products that you sell and the type of products that you’re selling in your store.
-So, for example, you don’t have control over:
+The only thing you control is the price of the products you sell and the type of products you're selling in your store.
+So, for example, you don't have control over: